 Carrots like to be at a steady 34°.
 If you know the coldest part of your fridge, put them there.
 The peels will start to dry out a little, but as long as there is some moisture in the bag they should be fine.
 If the carrots taste at all bitter, try peeling them—the bitterness is usually just in the peel and can increase with storage time.

 Remember that apples can make carrots bitter, so either store one of them in a crisper drawer, or outside the fridge.

 The other roots—beets, celeriac, radishes, parsnips–are happy in the fridge, or anyplace below 40° and above freezing.

 Cabbage + Kale—Cabbage can keep a couple months in the fridge, in a plastic bag.
 We find a loosely closed plastic bag keeps the right amount of moisture in.
+It likes to breathe a little bit.
 Peel off any outer leaves that go soft or moldy, and the inside will usually still be great.
 The kale will last a couple weeks if kept tight in a plastic bag or box.

 Leeks—Can keep a month in the fridge.
 Best kept loosely in a plastic bag.
 When you want to use part but not all of a leek, simply chop off the part you want, and return the rest to the bag.